-3.26 The Crewe Hub Area Action Plan (CHAAP) will establish a planning framework to facilitate and manage development around a future HS2 Hub station in Crewe.
-The Publication Draft CHAAP was published for six weeks public consultation between x and x.
+3.24 The Crewe Hub Area Action Plan (CHAAP) will establish a planning framework to facilitate and manage development around a future HS2 Hub station in Crewe.

 4. Houses in Multiple Occupation (HMOs)

 Definition

 - 4.1 In planning terms, a HMO is a dwelling (house or flat) that is occupied by a certain number of unrelated individuals who share one or more basic amenities such as a kitchen or bathroom.
 They are commonly known as shared houses. - 4.2 The Town and Country Planning (Use Classes) Order 1987 (as amended) classifies HMOs as: - Use Class C4 accommodating between 3 and 6 unrelated individuals, or; - 'Sui Generis' accommodating 7 or more unrelated individuals.